Foody

 Problem Statement

-Based on the persona and the user journey map, I defined the problem statement that should be addressed.
+Based on the personas and user journey maps, I defined two core problem statements that this project needed to address.

 • Tina’s Problem Statement

-Tina is a busy working adult who needs easy access to healthy food ordering options because she has no time to cook dinner for herself.
+Tina is a busy working adult who needs easy access to healthy food options because she doesn’t have time to cook but still wants to maintain a healthy lifestyle.

 Value Proposition